-Established in 2019, PREP trains patients to tell their stories differently and to use their story as the “spice” to a larger, more purposeful discussion to aid in making policies decisions.
+Established in 2019, PREP is a “boot camp” for patients who wish to improve their storytelling skills and advocacy efforts on a local and national level.
 The goal is to move beyond the traditional — “tell us your story” — approach to one that makes better use of their experience.

-For the most part, PREP training is agnostic because most of the information patients need to effectively engage in public policy is non-disease related, non-product specific, and non-industry focused.
+For the most part, PREP training is agnostic because many of the skills patients need to be effective are non-disease related, non-product specific, and non-industry focused.

 Training can be

-PREP was piloted with 15 device patients and 1 care partner with demonstrated results well beyond original expectations of their participation.
+In 2019, PREP was piloted with 15 cardiac device patients and 1 care partner with demonstrated results exceeding the original expectations of the sponsor and participating patients.

 For more information, contact Gwen.